 Charles Close Society (CCS).
 This society specialises in the history and collecting of Ordnance Survey maps.
 It has a three times a year newsletter, and has published an excellent series of books/booklets on each of the OS Series/Editions, plus other books on the OS.
 If you have a query regarding an OS map, this is the place to start.
 It's also very cheap to join.

 International Map Collectors Society (IMCOS).
 This society is designed for lovers of antique maps, and works on an international basis.
-Its glossy journal is published four times a year.
+Its glossy journal is published four times a year, and has had articles on many of England's county surveyors; there are links at the end of some of the Map Publishers pages to IMCoS articles.

 International Society for the History of the Map (ISHMap).
 This is an academic society regarding the evolution of mapping - from earliest maps up to (say) 1800.
 Note that this website seems a bit erratic - sometimes it is not there at all and sometimes it is in Hungarian (it is located in Hungary), but in such cases try a day or two later and it is probably working.